vuw-research-computing/raapoi-tools/docs/index.md

 #### Simple Python program using virtualenv and pip

-First we need to create a wokring directory and move there
+First we need to create a working directory and move there
 ```
 mkdir python_test
 cd python_test